Sudhir22/appinventor-sources/README.md

-# Welcome to MIT App Inventor
+# Welcome to App Creator

+This repository maintains code for the app creator software inspired from MIT App Inventor.
+Introduction about MIT App Inventor is as below.

 ## Introduction